 - ½ cup freshly chopped lemon balm leaves or ¼ – ⅓ cup of dried lemon balm leaves

 Directions: Place the lemon balm leaves in a clean 16-ounce mason jar.
 Next, pour the vodka over the leaves.
 Once the leaves have settled, there should be at least ½ an inch of alcohol covering the top of the leaves – if not, then add more to meet that amount.
 Securely place the lid of the jar and shake well.
 Place the jar in a cool, dark place for 4-6 weeks.
 When the tincture is ready, strain out the lemon balm and label the jar.

-How To Make A Lemon Balm Poultice For Bug Bites, Bee Stings, & Scrapes
+How To Make A Lemon Balm Poultice ^

-As I mentioned in this post on plantain herb benefits, the simplest way to support wound healing is to pluck some fresh from your garden, chew it, and pop it onto a bee sting, scrape, etc. While lemon balm is a delight to chew, not everyone is a fan of spit poultice’s (including my kids).
+As I mentioned in this post on plantain herb benefits, the simplest way to support wound healing is to pluck some fresh herbs from your garden, chew them, and pop them onto a bee sting, scrape, etc. While lemon balm is a delight to chew, not everyone is a fan of spit poultices (including my kids and frankly, myself).

 With that in mind, here’s another way to make a poultice:

-Use a mortar and pestal or your food processor/blender, mix the fresh lemon balm leaves with just enough water to make a slurry.
+Using a mortar and pestle or your food processor/blender, mix the fresh lemon balm leaves with just enough water to make a slurry.

-Once the slurry is ready, place it on the affected area (if it is a sting, ensure there is no stinger left behind).
-Cover with cheesecloth and bind with gauze wrap to secure it in place.
+Once the slurry is ready, place it on the affected area.
+If it’s a sting, ensure there is no stinger left behind.
+Cover the area with cheesecloth and bind with gauze wrap to secure it in place.
 Leave the poultice on for 20-30 minutes.
 Refresh with a new poultice if desired, then clean the area.

 You can brew it into tea (recipe above), use it instead of lemon in soups and sauces, or add it to marinades and salads.
 Here are a few more easy (and delicious!) ideas: